rhll07/amfoss-curriculum/task-01/README.md

 git verify
 ```

-**Transferred commits from issue-555 to start from your-master, which is a common cleanup technique.**
+**Transferred commits from issue-555 to start from your-master, by using "git rebase --onto".**

-### 🧩 Exercise 21 – Invalid Order
+### Exercise 21 - invalid-order

-**Scenario:** Reorder commits to correct history sequence.
+**Scenario:** To reorder commits to correct history sequence.

 **Commands and explanation:**